naddor/camels/README.md

 By using the same code for several data sets, we aim to improve results comparability across countries.
 This code is open source to improve the transparency and reproducibility of hydrological experiments.

+# Getting started

+To get started, do not forget to:

+* Set your R working environment to the project base directory.
+* Copy-paste the .env.example file to .env and edit the paths and variables it contains.

 # Style guide

-Please follow the coding style as defined by the [The tidyverse style guide](https://style.tidyverse.org/index.html)
+Please follow the coding style as defined by [the tidyverse style guide](https://style.tidyverse.org/index.html)